AI-Hypercomputer/xpk/README.md

 achieve better use of finite hardware resources.
 And automated tests can run overnight while resources tend to be underutilized.

-xpk supports the following TPU types:
+XPK supports the following TPU types:
 * v4
 * v5e
 * v5p